blackberry/Cascades-Community-Samples/PeripheralDisco/README.md

 ### Supported Serial Devices

-There is a bug (ommission?) in BlackBerry 10.2.0 which means that only a very specific set of USB devices are supported.
+There is a bug (omission?) in BlackBerry 10.2.0 which means that only a very specific set of USB devices are supported.
 This does include FTDI serial adaptors.

 However - generic serial support will not be available until 10.2.1.